Martina Wagner-Egelhaaf

-Life
+Education and career

-Martina Wagner-Egelhaaf studied from 1976 to 1987 Germanics and History at the Eberhards-Karl-Universität Tübingen, Germany.
-In 1987 she obtained her doctorate degree (Dr. phil.) from Tübingen University with a dissertation on Mysticism and Modernity (title: Mystik der Moderne).
-From 1987 to 1994, Martina Wagner-Egelhaaf was a Postdoctoral Researcher in the Department of „Literary Studies“ at the University of Konstanz.
+From 1976 to 1987 Martina Wagner-Egelhaaf studied German Studies and History at the University of Tübingen, where she earned her doctorate with a dissertation on Mysticism and Modernity (title: Mystik der Moderne).
+From 1987 to 1994, she was a postdoctoral researcher in the Department of Literary Studies at the University of Konstanz.
 As a member of the team of Professor v.
 Graevenitz, she completed her habilitation in 1994 with a study on the Melancholy of Literature (title: Die Melancholie der Literatur).

-From 1995 until 1998 she was Professor for New German Studies, especially for the Theory of Literature and Rhetoric, at the Ruhr-Universität Bochum.
-Since 1998 she is Professor for Modern German Literature at the University of Münster.
-She held Visiting Professorships at the University of Washington in Seattle, the University of Kansas, Lawrence, the Xi’an International Studies University, China, and at the National Mirzo-Ulugbek University in Tashkent, Uzbekistan.
+From 1995 until 1998 she was Professor for New German Studies, especially for the Theory of Literature and Rhetoric, at Ruhr University Bochum.
+Since 1998 she has been Professor of Modern German Literature at the University of Münster.
+She held visiting professorships at the University of Washington in Seattle, the University of Kansas in Lawrence, the Xi'an International Studies University in Xi'an, and the National Mirzo-Ulugbek University in Tashkent.

-Martina Wagner-Egelhaaf is Principal Investigator in the Cluster of Excellence „Religion and Politics, Dynamics of Tradition and Innovation“ and conducted a subproject in the CRC 1385 „Law and Literature“ at Münster University.
-From 2004 until 2010 she was a Senator for the German Research Foundation (DFG=Deutsche Forschungsgesellschaft) and from 2010 until 2019 she acted as a Member of the Selection Committee for the Allocation of Humboldt Research Fellowships of the Alexander von Humboldt-Foundation.
-From 2020 to 2024 she was Member of the DFG-Review Board 105 „Literary Studies“.
-In the year 2014 Martina Wagner-Egelhaaf was elected as Ordinary Member of the „North Rhine-Westfalian Academy of Sciences, Humanities, and the Arts“ (Nordrhein-Westfälische Akademie der Wissenschaft).
-Since 2018 she is Member of the University Council of Münster.
-Furthermore, since 2010 she is a Member of the IVG-International Board (IVG=Internationale Vereinigung für Germanistik/International Association for Germanic Studies).
+At Münster, Wagner-Egelhaaf is Principal Investigator in the Cluster of Excellence Religion and Politics, Dynamics of Tradition and Innovation and conducted a subproject in the CRC 1385 Law and Literature.
+From 2004 until 2010 she was a Senator for the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) and from 2010 until 2019 she served as a Member of the Selection Committee for the Allocation of Humboldt Research Fellowships of the Alexander von Humboldt Foundation.
+From 2020 to 2024 she was Member of the DFG-Review Board 105, Literary Studies.
+In 2014 she was elected an Ordinary Member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts (Nordrhein-Westfälische Akademie der Wissenschaften).
+Since 2018 she has been a Member of the University Council of Münster, and also since 2010 has been a Member of the International Board of the International Association for Germanic Studies (Internationale Vereinigung für Germanistik, IVG).